HeercoGrond/Voxosonus/README.md

 Voxosonus is available under the MIT license.
 See the LICENSE file for more info.

+## Why Voxosonus?

+Machine Learning is becoming more commonplace in development, heavy handed tasks that can be offset through a certain trained model or a convolutional neural network that will calculate based on the data it is set to analyze to produce predictions based on what the user has said.
+However I noticed a distinct lack in applications using the technology while it could offer an interesting solution, mostly because the complexity of the subject is very high.

+Voxosonus is meant to lower the bar of entry and make Machine Learning for Swift understandable and implementable through a basic framework that offers users to transfer speech to text and text to a model, even using their own data.
+It is meant to be flexible and adaptable to a developer's needs, so it is easy for beginners to understand and for advanced developers to extend.
+As such, all the code is fully open source and can be adapted at will.

 ## Usage

 To implement the Voxosonus Framework some steps need to be undertaken: